gunnbr/gthx/README.md

 ### Create a new database
 Once that is done, create a new database and user in MySQL for gthx to use and grant the user full permissions on that database.
+Make sure that the database is set to use the "real" UTF-8 character set.
 Something like:

 ```
-create database gthx;
+CREATE DATABASE gthx CHARACTER SET = 'utf8mb4' COLLATE = 'utf8mb4_unicode_ci';
-grant all on gthx.* to 'gthxuser' identified by 'password';
+GRANT ALL ON gthx.* TO 'gthxuser' IDENTIFIED BY 'password';
 ```

 Run the gthx DB install script: